 Work with a master carver

-Spend some time with a highly sought after 4th generation Master Carver direct from Tonga.
-Step back into time and experience the beauty and aloha of the islands by carving your own authentic wood carving.
-Using only top quality wood grown locally on the Big Island.
+Carve your own authentic wood carving with a highly sought after 4th generation Master Carver direct from Tonga.
+Experience the beauty and aloha of the Hawaiian islands as you create a souvenir tiki to remind you of your time in paradise.
+Our carving experience uses only top quality wood grown locally on the Big Island.

 People Love Us